AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 #### 202 Accepted

 The `202 Accepted` response signals that the request was understood and the response will follow later.
 The `Location` header should state where information can be obtained later.
-To be nice, the `Retry_After` header may issue a timeframe for when it makes sense to ask for a status again:
+To be nice, the `Retry-After` header may issue a time frame for when it makes sense to ask for a status again:

     Location: http://get/the/new/status/location
     Retry-After: 30